mleduque/jmerry_jtweaks/jtweaks/readme-jtweaks.txt

 A number of monsters are immune to polymorphs.
 However, the actual polymorph effect is not the only effect of hostile polymorph spells, and so they need specific immunities to those spells as well.
 This leads to some loopholes, notably with the wand of polymorphing.
 You can hit a demon with the wand to reduce them to 5 HP, 3 strength, no chance of casting arcane or divine spells, and 1d2 base damage even though they're supposed to be immune.
 This component alters everything that grants polymorph immunity to grant full immunity to the effects of the wand and bolt of polymorphing, and adds an overlooked wild surge to the immunity list.
 In addition, such items and spells formerly granted immunity to Sphere of Chaos; they now only grant immunity to the sphere's polymorph effect.

+Compatibility note: this component adds new subspells in the base game's namespace.
+WAND09.SPL for the effect of WAND09.ITM, BOLT05.SPL for the effect of BOLT05.ITM, and SPWI711P.SPL for the polymorph effect of SPWI711.
+If the subspell in question already exists, the component skips making any changes for that effect.

 – Shapeshift corrections
 Games: BGEE, BG2EE, EET
 Patch: 2.6